besener/starter-academic/content/home/awards.md

   certificate_url = ""
   date_start = "2020-08-31"
   date_end = "2022-12-31"
-  description = """Research Assistantship for _Khamseen: Islamic Art History Online_, funded by the _Digital Islamic Studies Curriculum_ (DISC) at the University of Michigan through the support of The Andrew W. Mellon Foundation.."""
+  description = """Research Assistantship for _Khamseen: Islamic Art History Online_, funded by the _Digital Islamic Studies Curriculum_ (DISC) at the University of Michigan through the support of the **Andrew W. Mellon Foundation**."""

 [[item]]
   organization = "Dissertation Research Grant"